noop-inc/documentation/src/content/docs/amazon-dynamo-db.md

     hashKeyType: S
 ```

-When a resource is connected to a Noop service the following dynamic variables are available to use within the app manifest:
+When a resource is connected to a Noop service the following dynamic variables are available to use within the Application Blueprint:

 - `endpoint`